Government Levy and funding – what you need to know

 Apprenticeships benefit employers and individuals, and by boosting the skills of the workforce they help to improve economic productivity.
 The Government has undertaken a number of funding reforms to support an increase in the quality and quantity of apprenticeships so that more individuals have the chance to pursue a successful career.

 The start date for the new apprenticeship funding system was 1 May 2017.
 Any apprenticeships started from this date will be funded according to the new rules.
 This will apply to all employers, both those paying the levy and those who do not.

-From 6 April 2017 as an employer, you’ll have to pay Apprenticeship Levy each month if you:
+From 6 April 2017 as an employer, you would have been paying Apprenticeship Levy each month if you:

 - have an annual pay bill of more than £3 million